-Ryan is a second year pre-Theologian at Notre Dame Seminary in New Orleans.
+Ryan is a first year Theologian at Notre Dame Seminary in New Orleans.
 His home parish is St. Richard Catholic Church in Jackson.

 Notre Dame Seminary

 I graduated with a mechanical engineering degree from New Mexico Tech.
 I had a couple job offers after I graduated.
 I accepted a job as a nuclear engineer, but before I could start working, I needed a security clearance.
 While I was waiting for that clearance, I went to confession one day, and a priest said that I should be a priest.
 When the priest said that, I said, “No way!
 I’ve always wanted a wife and kids.”
 Then, I left.